mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

 async function processOrganizationJoined(event) {
     console.log(`Processing organization join: ${event.organizationId} to ${event.agreementId}`);

-    // Update participant notification
+    // Update participant notifications for compliance monitoring
     // In production, this would send targeted notifications to all participants }

 async function processDataShared(event) {
     console.log(`Processing data sharing: ${event.dataId} in ${event.agreementId}`);

-    // Validate data integrity and compliance
+    // Validate data integrity and compliance requirements
     // In production, this would perform additional validation checks }

 async function processDataAccessed(event) {
     console.log(`Processing data access: ${event.dataId} by ${event.organizationId}`);

-    // Log access for compliance and audit purposes
+    // Log access for comprehensive compliance and audit purposes
     // In production, this would trigger additional compliance checks }
 EOF